 We offer youth development photography classes in both Digital Photography and traditional Black and White Darkroom Photography throughout the year in 8 week quarters to youth ages 13-19.
 Classes meet on Monday/Wednesdays or Tuesday/Thursdays from 4:30-7:00pm and the Summer Quarter from 2:00-5:00pm.

-Fall 2016 will begin in September!
+Winter 2017 will begin in January!
 Apply now!

 *applications are accepted year-round